macCesar/purgetss-docs/docs/Commands.md

 **Now you can use any of those fonts in your project.**

 ### Organizing the fonts folder
-For better organization, you can group each font family in sub-folders, for example:
+For better organization, you can group each font family in subfolders.
+For example:

 ```bash title="./purgetss/fonts/"
 purgetss